Looking Closely at the Growth Curve for Century Aluminum Company (CENX)

-Century Aluminum Company (NASDAQ:CENX) went up by 3.38% from its latest closing price compared to the recent 1-year high of $11.33.
-The company’s stock price has collected -8.01% of loss in the last five trading sessions.
+Century Aluminum Company (NASDAQ:CENX) went down by -2.60% from its latest closing price compared to the recent 1-year high of $11.33.
+The company’s stock price has collected -4.61% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/24/20 that At Least One Company Is Cheering Renewed Aluminum Tariff on Canada

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.